Turkeys Away

 "Turkeys Away" is the seventh episode of the first season of the American sitcom television series WKRP in Cincinnati.
 It aired on October 30, 1978 and was co-written by story editor Bill Dial and series creator Hugh Wilson.
 In the episode, station manager Arthur Carlson attempts to pull off the greatest Thanksgiving promotion in radio history: dropping live turkeys from a helicopter.

-Based on an actual promotion for a radio station that tossed live turkeys off the back of a truck, Turkeys Away has been praised by fans and critics and is widely considered to be the most famous episode of the series (frequently replayed during the Thanksgiving season) and one of the best episodes in television history.
+Based on an actual promotion for a radio station that tossed live turkeys off the back of a truck, "Turkeys Away" has been praised by fans and critics and is widely considered to be the most famous episode of the series (frequently replayed during the Thanksgiving season).
+The episode was included in TV Guide's 100 Greatest Episodes of All-Time.

 Synopsis

 Station manager Arthur Carlson attempts to get more involved in the day-to-day operations of WKRP by coming up with a Thanksgiving publicity stunt that he keeps secret from the entire staff, save for sales manager Herb Tarlek: a special turkey giveaway, dropping the live birds from a helicopter outside a busy shopping center with a banner that reads "Happy Thanksgiving from WKRP."

-On-the-scene reporter Les Nessman delivers a dramatic play-by-play of the ill-conceived event at the Pinedale shopping mall, live on the air, as Carlson and Tarlek plunge the turkeys to their deaths off the helicopter "like sacks of wet cement."
+On-the-scene reporter Les Nessman delivers a dramatic play-by-play of the ill-conceived event at the Pinedale shopping mall, live on the air, as Carlson and Tarlek throw the turkeys to their deaths off the helicopter "like sacks of wet cement."
 The crowd begins to run for their lives as the turkeys violently crash into the ground.
 At one point, Nessman evokes Herbert Morrison's emotional description of the 1937 Hindenburg disaster, "One just went through the windshield of a parked car.
 This is terrible, Oh, the humanity!"

-Disc jockey Dr. Johnny Fever, Andy Travis, Venus Flytrap and Bailey Quarters recoil in horror as Nessman recounts the gory details until his transmission is cut.
+Back at the station in the broadcast booth, disc jockey Dr. Johnny Fever, Andy Travis, Venus Flytrap and Bailey Quarters recoil in horror as Nessman recounts the gory details until his transmission is cut.

 Fever concludes the segment by quipping, "For those of you who just tuned in, the Pinedale shopping mall has just been bombed with live turkeys...Film at 11!"

 Following the incident, the station is bombarded with phone calls from the Humane Society and the Cincinnati mayor.
 Travis attempts to assuage the mayor's concerns by saying no humans were hurt during the incident.

 Both Carlson and Tarlek return to the station in a disheveled state from the disastrous promotion.
 Carlson is incredulous that his idea went so awry.
 A distressed Nessman also returns, recounting how he jammed himself into a phone booth after some members of the crowd began to descend on him.
-He also revealed that the surviving turkeys mounted a counter-attack.
+He also claims that the surviving turkeys mounted a counter-attack.

 The episode ends with Carlson telling the staff, "As God is my witness, I thought turkeys could fly."